Quick Answer

 Should I get a ham radio for emergencies?

 Absolutely.
-In my experience, amateur radio backup communication is the single most reliable tool available to civilians when infrastructure fails.
-A basic handheld, a Technician license, and knowledge of your local repeaters give you a communication capability that cell phones, landlines, and internet simply cannot match during a disaster.
+In my experience, amateur radio is the single most reliable communication tool available to civilians when infrastructure fails.
+A basic handheld, a Technician license, and knowledge of your local repeaters give you a capability that cell phones, landlines, and internet simply can’t match during a disaster.
 The investment is modest — as little as $25 for a radio and a few weeks of study for the license.

 The 3-3-3 rule is a survival communication convention in the prepper community: monitor channel 3 on CB, channel 3 on FRS, at 3-hour intervals.
 It’s not an FCC regulation — it’s a community guideline.
 I recommend supplementing it with local repeater frequencies, 146.520 MHz simplex, NOAA weather monitoring, and a written family communication plan with pre-arranged check-in times.